|

 Flip Flop from Dollar Bills - page 2.

-E-Mail from Andrew Hans, U.S.A. along with photos on page 1.
+E-Mail from Andrew Hans, U.S.A. along with photos

 Dear Thoki: